tieval: An Evaluation Framework for Temporal Information Extraction Systems: Introduction

 \section{Introduction}

 Understanding the temporal order of events is essential to human communication.
 We, humans, can easily understand the relative order of events in a conversation or when reading a news article.
-However, many challenges are raised when we try to automate such tasks with a computer program.
+However, many challenges are raised when we try to automate such tasks with a computer program, or in a more general setting of understanding the underlying narrative~\cite{Santana2023AData}.
 The first difficulty that emerges is how to represent temporal information.
-Since in most cases we do not explicitly specify the start and end time of each event, temporal information, such as order and time span, ends up being inferred from the events themselves.
-To this regard, computer algorithms can make use of temporal clues in the text, and of external sources, such as knowledge-bases, to anchor events on a timeline.
-For instance, in the sentence ``We went to dinner after the game.'', two events, ``dinner'' and ``game'', can be automatically identified and used, despite the lack of explicit temporal information, to recreate a timeline of events (see Figure \ref{fig:timeline}) supported on the word ``after''.
-The ordering of events and the knowledge about them, can be further expanded if used together with appropriate external sources.
-For instance, the event ``game'' can be contextualized and anchored on the timeline by searching for information on a knowledge-base.
+Since in most cases, we do not explicitly specify the start and end time of each event, temporal information, such as order and time span, ends up being inferred from the events themselves.
+In this regard, computer algorithms can make use of temporal clues in the text, and of external sources, such as knowledge bases, to anchor events on a timeline.
+For instance, in the sentence ``We went to dinner after the game.'', two events, ``dinner'' and ``game'', can -- supported on the word ``after'' -- be identified and used to recreate a timeline of events, despite the lack of explicit temporal information (see Figure~\ref{fig:timeline}).
+The ordering of events and the knowledge about them can be further expanded if used together with appropriate external sources.
+For instance, the event ``game'' can be contextualized and anchored on the timeline by searching for information on a knowledge base.
 However, in the case of the ``dinner'' event, it turns out impossible to know the exact time of occurrence unless it is specified in the text.
 This shows that representing temporal information is not a trivial task, since there are several borderline cases for which no standard approach has been established.